 Monica A. Svetoslavov

-Monica Svetoslavov is a Managing Associate in Orrick’s Washington, D.C., office and is a member of the Complex Litigation & Dispute Resolution group.
+Monica Svetoslavov is a Senior Associate in Orrick’s Washington, D.C., office and is a member of the Complex Litigation & Dispute Resolution group.

 Monica focuses on complex commercial litigation, including contract disputes, antitrust matters, cybersecurity class actions, and false claims act issues.
 She represents both plaintiffs and defendants in state and federal court.
 She has experience in all stages of litigation, including pre-suit research and investigations, pleadings, discovery, expert and fact witness depositions, dispositive motions, Daubert motions, and pre-trial filings.